James Duesenberry: Reception

 While some contemporaries of Duesenberry saw his work as a large contribution to the field, it failed to gain significant traction.
 Kenneth Arrow believed that Duesenberry's work offered "one of the most significant contributions of the postwar period to our understanding of economic behavior".

 Today, however, the work of Duesenberry is largely absent from standard economics textbooks.
 Yet some, such as Robert H. Frank, argue that it outperforms the alternative theories that displaced it in the 1950s, such as Milton Friedman's Permanent income hypothesis.
 Frank claims that Duesenberry's theory can explain why the rich tend to save at higher rates than the poor.
 Even as national income increases, the higher visible consumption of the rich encourages increased spending across other income levels.
 Additionally, Duesenberry's recognition of the importance of habit formation aligns the observed short-run rigidity of consumption, as families attempt to maintain their previous standard of living even during recessions.

 Background

 Duesenberry attended the University of Michigan, where he earned his Bachelor of Arts in 1939, his Master of Arts in 1941, and his Doctor of Philosophy in 1948.
-He served as professor of economics at Harvard University from 1955–1989.
+He served as professor of economics at Harvard University from 1955 to 1989.

-Duesenberry served on the Council of Economic Advisers under President Lyndon Johnson from 1966–68.
+Duesenberry served on the Council of Economic Advisers under President Lyndon Johnson from 1966 to 1968.